makerdao/community/governance/polls/Offboarding Parameters for USDC-A, USDP-A, and GUSD-A - January 23, 2023.md

 ---
 # Poll: Offboarding Parameters for USDC-A, USDP-A, and GUSD-A - January 23, 2023

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the [Risk Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP35) and the MakerDAO Community.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, Janurary 23 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, January 23 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**